Does my state have an official dog?

 4. Massachusetts: Boston Terrier

-The Boston Terrier, named after the Massachusetts capital, became the state dog in 1979.
+What is the state dog of Massachusetts you ask?
+Well The Boston Terrier of course.
+Named after the Massachusetts capital, this fun loving breed became the Massachusetts state dog in 1979.
 This breed, with its memorable smile, remains a very popular pup!

 5. New Hampshire: Chinook